hannestschofenig/tschofenig-ids/dtls-rrc/draft-tschofenig-tls-dtls-rrc.md

 This attack makes strong assumptions on the attacker's abilities, and moreover it only misleads the peer until the next message gets through un-intercepted.

-It is possible to mitigate this attack using various ways.

-A return routability check (RRC) is performed by the receiving peer before the CID-to-IP address/port is updated in that peer's session state database.
+A return routability check (RRC) is performed by the receiving peer before the CID-to-IP address/port binding is updated in that peer's session state database.
 This is done in order to provide a certain degree of confidence to the receiving peer that the sending peer is reachable at the indicated address and port.

 Without such a return routability check, an adversary can redirect traffic towards a third party or a black hole.

-While such a return routability check can be performed at the application layer it is advantageous to offer this functionality at the DTLS layer, as a generic service.

-This document specifies a new message to perform this return routability check.
+While an equivalent check can be performed at the application layer (modulo the DTLS API exposing the address update event to the calling application), it is advantageous to offer this functionality at the DTLS layer. {{app-layer-check}} describes the application layer procedure and {{rrc}} specifies a new message to perform this return routability check.

 # Conventions and Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{RFC2119}}.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 This document assumes familiarity with the CID solutions defined for DTLS 1.2 {{I-D.ietf-tls-dtls-connection-id}} and for DTLS 1.3 {{I-D.ietf-tls-dtls13}}.

-# Application Layer Return Routability Check
+# Application Layer Return Routability Check {#app-layer-check}

 When a record with CID is received that has the source address of the enclosing UDP datagram different from the one previously associated with that CID, the